7 Best OTC Hearing Aids of 2026

 Cons

-- No physical controls on the device; all adjustments require the Sony Hearing Control app
+- No physical on-device controls; all adjustments route through the Lexie app

 2. ELEHEAR Beyond — Budget Pick

 At a price point that undercuts every major brand in this roundup, the ELEHEAR Beyond delivers capabilities that would have been impossible at this tier two years ago.
-The VocClear AI speech enhancement engine — ELEHEAR’s proprietary signal processing technology — performed 1.68 points above the OTC category average in HearAdvisor’s quiet speech intelligibility testing, a result that competes with devices at two to three times the price.
-For users whose hearing loss is primarily conversational — difficulty following speech in quiet settings — the Beyond’s core performance is genuinely impressive.
+The VocClear AI speech enhancement engine — ELEHEAR’s proprietary signal processing technology — is built specifically to sharpen conversational speech, and it delivers up to 50 dB of gain, which is meaningful headroom for the upper end of moderate loss.
+For users whose hearing loss is primarily conversational — difficulty following speech in quiet settings — the Beyond’s core performance is genuinely impressive for the money.

 ELEHEAR Beyond OTC Hearing Aids with AI Speech Enhancement